1899 Cleveland Spiders season: Attendance

 In early 1899, team owner Stanley Robison publicly announced his intention to run the Spiders "as a sideshow", and fans took him at his word: after the first 16 home games, Cleveland's total attendance was 3,179, for a trifling average of 199 people per game.
-Other NL teams responded by refusing to travel to Cleveland's League Park, since their cut of the ticket revenue would not come close to covering their travel and hotel expenses.
+As a result, other NL teams refused to travel to Cleveland's League Park, since their cut of the ticket revenue would not even come close to covering their travel and hotel expenses.

 As a result, the Spiders only played 26 more home games for the rest of the season, including only eight after July 1.
-Their record of 101 road losses will never be threatened, as it is unbreakable under MLB's current scheduling practices where a team plays a maximum of 81 road games.
+Their record of 101 road losses will likely never be threatened: it is currently unbreakable under MLB's current scheduling practices, where a team plays a maximum of 81 road games.
 Sportswriters of the day began referring to the team as the "Exiles" and "Wanderers."

-A mere 6,088 fans paid for Spiders home games in 1899, or an incredibly low average of 145 people per game.
+A mere 6,088 fans paid for Spiders home games in 1899, an average of 145 people per game.
 By comparison, St. Louis drew 373,909 fans for their home season, including 15,000 for one game (their home opener against the Spiders).

 Aftermath

 The dismal 1899 season was the end for the Spiders, and for National League baseball in Cleveland.
 The Spiders were disbanded, along with the original Baltimore Orioles, the Louisville Colonels (Louisville has not had a major league team since), and the original Washington Senators, as the National League contracted from 12 teams to 8.

 The departure of baseball from Cleveland left an opening for the upstart American League, which opened for business in 1901 as a second major league and included among its charter members a new team, the Cleveland Blues.
 The Blues still exist today as the Cleveland Guardians.
-Currently, the 1962 New York Mets (120 losses) and 2003 Detroit Tigers (119) have the post-1900 NL and AL records for most losses in a season, respectively.
-After the Spiders folded, a National League team would not play in Cleveland again until the Guardians (then known as the Indians) played the Brooklyn Robins in the 1920 World Series, which they won in 7 games.
+Currently, the 2024 Chicago White Sox (121) has the post-1900 AL and MLB records for most losses in a season.
+After the Spiders folded, a National League team would not play in Cleveland again until the Brooklyn Robins visited the Cleveland Indians in the 1920 World Series.
 Meanwhile, in St. Louis, the Perfectos were renamed the St. Louis Cardinals in 1900, which they are still called today.